Hello, welcome to this post on GSTR-7. We would like to indulge you with some information regarding what is GSTR-7.

 GSTR 7 late fees and penalty

-Non-furnishing of GST returns on time within the given due date, the penalty of Rs 100 under CGST and Rs 100 under SGST shall be levied.
+Non-furnishing of GST returns on time before the due date will lead to a penalty of Rs 100 under CGST and Rs 100 under SGST.
 So the total will be Rs.200 per day.
 The maximum penalty levied will be Rs.
 5000.
 There is no late fee in case of delayed filing on IGST.

 Along with the late fee, interest has to be paid at 18% per annum.
 The rate of interest will be calculated from the next day of the due date of filing to the date of payment.